deepstreamIO/deepstream.io-website/content/guides/realtime-search/50-permissions/index.md

 - the record

 You want to make sure only the backend can update the list and meta objects, as again a front-end client should not be able to do so.

-The same with listening patterns
+### The permissions

 `embed:server/realtime-search/example/conf/permissions.yml`